-Employees who are in unpaid status the day before or the day after the holiday will not qualify for Holiday Pay as described in Section 12.1above.
+Employees who are in unpaid status the day before or the day after the holiday will not qualify for Holiday Pay as described above.

 Birthday Holiday Leave.
-The department head with due consideration for the wishes of the employee, may authorize the birthday holiday to be taken within sixty (60) calendar days, afterbeginning on the day of the employee's birthday.
+The department head with due consideration for the wishes of the employee, may authorize the birthday holiday to be taken within sixty (60) calendar days, beginning on the day of the employee's birthday.